Beauty and the Beast

 -Once cooled, peel the paper off the red cupcakes and put the cupcakes into a bowl, crumble them until fine crumbs

--Take the yellow cupcakes and crumble into their own bowls.
+-Take the yellow cupcakes and crumble them into their own bowls.

 -Then repeat with the yellow crumbs